RobertSluka/Distributed_Auction_System/README.md

-# Distributed_Auction_System
+# Distributed Auction System

+This is a simple distributed auction system implemented in Go.
+It allows multiple clients to connect to a set of servers to participate in an auction, where they can place bids or request the current highest bid.

+## Features
+- **Multiple Clients**: Any number of clients can connect to the system and participate.
+- **Bid Submission**: Clients can place bids by entering an integer.
+- **Query Highest Bid**: Clients can query the current highest bid in real-time.

+## How to Use

+### 1. Start the Servers
+To start the servers, run the following command for each server:

+cd server
-Start two servers by running go run server.go
+go run server.go

+### 2. Start the Clients
+To start a client, use the following command:

+  cd client
-start any amount of clients by running go run client.go client_name
+  go run client.go client_name

-clients can now either bid by writing an integer on the command line or request the current higest bid by typing res in the terminal
+Replace client_name with a unique identifier for the client (e.g., Alice, Bob, etc.).

+### 3. Client Commands
+Once a client is connected, it can:
+- **Place a Bid:** Enter an integer in the terminal to place a bid.
+- **Request Current Highest Bid:** Type res in the terminal to request the current highest bid.